ClaudiuBrandusa/File-Browser/README.md

 - Pillow (for images)
 - Pyinstaller (for .exe compilation)

-Do not forget to tell me if you find any bugs or or you think you have a better approach.
+Do not forget to tell me if you find any bugs or you think you have a better approach.